dufernandes/derdiedas/README.md

 # Der Die Das REST API

 This is a software for helping memorizing the German articles along with their respective words.
 This platform provides the backend API to accomplish the described goal.

+The idea is simple:
+1. you register a user - _POST /users_;
+2. you authenticate the user - _POST /login_
+3. you assign a set of words to this user _PUT /users/{userId}?action=assignLearningWords_;
+4. when the user learns a word, save this status - _PUT /learningWords/{learningWordId}?isStudied=true_;
+5. when all words from the set is learned, assign a new set to the user - _PUT /users/{userId}?action=assignLearningWords_;
+6. when the user has learned all words, the user is with her learning.

 ## Requirements